someengineering/fixinventory-apps/cleanup-aws-alarms/README.md

 # cleanup-aws-alarms
-AWS Cloudwatch Alarms Cleanup Plugin for Resoto
+AWS Cloudwatch Alarms Cleanup Plugin for Fix Inventory

 This plugin marks all orphaned AWS CloudWatch Instance Alarms for cleanup.